Theinfection91/Ladderbot4/README.md

 ---

 ## Planned Features
-1. **Multiple Divisions Of The Same Type**:
-   - I want to add the ability to have multiple divisions of the same type running at the same time (Example: Two 1v1's, three 2v2's or even 100 3v3's if need be)

-2. **Stat Tracking and Achievements** (Began Background Work):
+1. **Stat Tracking and Achievements** (Began Background Work):
    - Track team and individual stats, possible stat ideas:
      - Number of matches played.
      - Rank changes during a ladder's lifetime.
      - Player achievements, such as participating in a champion team.
    - Implement achievements tied to Discord IDs and store data in the bot's database.

-3. **Logging System** (Enhanced):
+2. **Logging System** (Enhanced):
    - Plans to integrate bot commands to filter and view logs dynamically in Discord.
-   - Logs command invocations, parameters, and errors
+   - Logs command invocations, parameters, and errors.

+3. **Match History**:
+   - Storing previous match results in the database to cross-reference for later use in case messages or channels are deleted.
+Match history will also be used for writing tests.

 4. **Creative Additions**:
    - Open to suggestions for new features or improvements to the bot's current functionality.